 6. Don't forget your kitchen

-Much of the light from a kitchen Overhead Light is lost when you lower your head over a cookbook or lean into the vegetables you are chopping, adding a bit of annoyance -- or even danger -- to the mix.
-To minimize accidents -- bonked heads, sliced fingers or missed ingredients -- add a couple Task Lights to your kitchen.
+Much of the light from a kitchen overhead light is lost when you lower your head over a cookbook or lean into the vegetables you are chopping, adding a bit of annoyance -- or even danger -- to the mix.
+To minimize accidents -- bonked heads, sliced fingers or missed ingredients -- add task lighting to your kitchen.
 Wall Lights have been recommended fairly consistently throughout this article, but they really are an incredible antidote for small, dark spaces.
-Mount a Wall Light -- like Gantri’s Carve Wall Light -- in your kitchen for use as a Task Light so as to avoid taking up too much usable space or knocking over an in-the-way Table Light.
+Mount a Wall Light -- like Gantri’s Carve Wall Light -- in your kitchen for use as task lighting so as to avoid taking up too much usable space or knocking over an in-the-way Table Light.

 Ensure your small studio or one-bedroom apartment feels more like a habitable home than a minuscule motel room by filling each room with Wall Lights, Floor Lights, and Table Lights from Gantri.
 Impress your guests and protect your fingers without marking up your walls by updating your kitchen with the lightweight, easily mounted Carve Wall Light.
 Create an entertainment zone in your open floor plan apartment with a pair of small but effective Table Lights -- like Gantri’s Word Table Light -- on each end table.
 Widen walls and vault ceilings by illuminating every corner with Floor Lights like Signal Floor Light.
 By following these lighting tips, you can convert your small apartment from a space you have to be in to one you love to be in.